tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 # LIFTING EQUIPMENT

-Lifting Equipment may be used by ARK Co-Living Ltd during its operations.
+Lifting Equipment may be used by GOP Co-Living Ltd during its operations.

 ## Management Controls

-* ARK Co-Living Ltd ensures that Lifting Equipment and accessories are of good construction, adequate strength, and fit for purpose in accordance with the Lifting Operations and Lifting Equipment Regulations.
+* GOP Co-Living Ltd ensures that Lifting Equipment and accessories are of good construction, adequate strength, and fit for purpose in accordance with the Lifting Operations and Lifting Equipment Regulations.
-* ARK Co-Living Ltd ensures that all such equipment is properly maintained and regularly examined by a competent person, and such tests and inspections are recorded.
+* GOP Co-Living Ltd ensures that all such equipment is properly maintained and regularly examined by a competent person, and such tests and inspections are recorded.
 * All lifting equipment is visually inspected prior to use and will have an in-date LOLER inspection.
 The frequency of LOLER inspections will be as required under the Regulations:
-* Initially, before equipment is put into service (with some exceptions for CE/UKCA marked new equipment);
+* Initially, before equipment is put into service (with some exceptions for CE/UKCA mGOPed new equipment);
 * After installation, where safety is dependent on correct installation;
 * Periodic examinations are required where lifting equipment is exposed to conditions which cause deterioration that could lead to a dangerous situation;
 * After any exceptional events such as an accident or long period without use;
 * Every six months for lifting equipment used for lifting/lowering persons.
 E.g. passenger lifts, access platforms, window cleaning equipment;
 * Every 12 months for all other lifting equipment not falling into either of the above categories, e.g. cranes, lifting block and runway beams.
-* Any training that is required for use of such equipment will be provided by ARK Co-Living Ltd.
+* Any training that is required for use of such equipment will be provided by GOP Co-Living Ltd.
 * Only staff who are suitably trained to use Lifting Equipment are permitted to do so.

 ## Employee Responsibilities